Politics and technology: Tunisia

 An example of this is the new Tunisian constitution.
-Learning from America and other countries, Tunisia developed a constitution that provides more rights than typical constitutions with regard to issues concerning climate change, healthcare, women's rights, and workers' rights.
+Learning from America and other countries, Tunisia developed a constitution that provides more rights than typical constitutions about issues concerning climate change, healthcare, women's rights, and workers' rights.
 They have provided rights that the United States' government does not guarantee its citizens.
 Tunisia has set the stage for many other countries to follow in their footsteps, including Egypt, Libya, Yemen, and Syria.
 Although these countries' attempts at democratic government have not been nearly as successful as Tunisia's.

 Estonia

 Another example of a leapfrog democracy is Estonia, which became one of the first countries to employ online voting.
 Nearly 99% of their public services are available online, and a reported 44% of Estonia citizens use them.
 Electronic voting in Estonia has been in place since 2005, and a citizen can cast their vote through an app on their mobile device.
-Through Estonia's national ID infrastructure, National ID cards have the ability to perform cryptographic functions to authenticate citizens' access to different websites and place legally binding signatures on documents, if needed.
+Through Estonia's national ID infrastructure, National ID cards can perform cryptographic functions to authenticate citizens' access to different websites and place legally binding signatures on documents, if needed.
 These cards work through the use of two different RSA key pairs.
-However, there are still some drawbacks to this voting process, as there are inadequate procedural controls that are inexplicably changed or are not followed, lax operational security, and insufficient transparency.
+However, there are still some drawbacks to this voting process, as inadequate procedural controls are inexplicably changed or are not followed, lax operational security, and insufficient transparency.
 These weaknesses can allow for client-side attacks on the voting system.

 Additionally, in 2014, Estonia became the first country to introduce an e-Residency program, with the intention of “[creating] a worldwide virtual business environment, where people from both the developed and developing countries can easily become entrepreneurs and start doing business anywhere in the world.”
 This program allows individuals from across the globe to digitally apply for Estonian citizenship by simply filling out an online application form and passing a background check.

 Presence of online tools for political participation

-With the increasing use of technology in the political sphere, many new platforms and apps have emerged in an attempt to provide unbiased information to the general public in a manner that is accessible to all.
-Many of these apps hope to be able to spread this information so that voters may be more informed about politics and make more of an informed decisions when voting.
+With the increasing use of technology in the political sphere, many new platforms and apps have emerged to provide unbiased information to the general public in a manner that is accessible to all.
+Many of these apps hope to be able to spread this information so that voters may be more informed about politics and make more informed decisions when voting.
 Some examples are Liquid.us, Countable, Capitol Bells, Fiscalnote, and Councilmatic.
 Technology is progressing rapidly to making a significant impact on future campaigns.
 A comparison of civic technology platforms highlights the similarities and differences between different online tools used for political participation.